the-events-calendar/the-events-calendar/src/Tribe/Views/V2/README.md

 └── three_days.php
 ```

 There's really a ton of other files in there (feel free to explore) but, right now, we care only about our Views' files.
 We've split the front-end rendering code into partials to keep the code tidy and be able to draw a nice ASCII tree.

 ### Passing information to the View template

 Ideally (which means you should do anything in your power to make it so, and I believe in you) **frontend templates should be logic-less**.
 This means that any calculation, interpolation, and "look-around"  should be done **in the View class** and provided to the templates ready-to-run.
 Before diving into the template take a moment to go back to the View class and look at the `setup_template_vars` method: **anything** templates need should come from that method.

+> Do you want to quicky scaffold a View and put demo content in it?
+Look no further than the `View::setup_template_vars` method; filter the `tribe_events_views_v2_view_<view_slug>_template_vars` and add/modify any data you need.

 #### Global and local template data
 When dealing with templates you will come across this distinction, willing and knowing or not, so it's worth taking some time to nail the basics: